-Breakfast hours are 7am to noon.
-Lunch can be served between 1.30pm and 3pm.
-Dinner starts at 7.30pm, with last orders taken at 9.30pm.
+Breakfast hours are 7:30 am to 11 am.
+Lunch can be served between 1 pm and 3 pm.
+Dinner starts at 7 pm, with last orders taken at 9 pm.

 Kahani Paradise is close to the temple town Gokarna in the Indian state of Karnataka, along the Arabian Sea coast but still a good 10 hours by car from the state capital Bengaluru.

 Goa’s international airport is closest, but this is India, so don’t let that fool you: the 155-kilometre drive should take just under four hours.
 Kahani Paradise can fetch you from INR 6,500 each way for a midsize car, or INR 8,500 each way for a Toyota Innova.

 The nearest rail station is Gokarna Road, 11 kilometres away; the drive should take around 20 minutes.
 Hotel transfers start from 1,500 rupees each way.
 From here, you can catch a train to other Indian cities, including Margao in Goa.